 - Whichever project you choose you can be sure that sharing your time with those in need will be a life changing experience for all involved.

 - Guaranteed lowest program fees in the US – starting from $100 - $200 per week.

 - 18 countries, 200 projects and thousands of happy volunteers since 2003.

-What are the Most Popular Volunteer Abroad Places?
+What are the Most Popular Volunteer Abroad Destinations?

-- What are popular volunteer abroad project?
+So, what are the most popular volunteer abroad destinations?

 Currently, volunteer opportunities are plentiful in Asia, Latin America, and Africa, but you can still find work in other areas of the world.
 Of course, there are many additional countries in need that you won't see as an option on many volunteer abroad websites.
 That's because they may still remain unstable and unsafe for volunteer presence.